drm/z.js/README.md

 # Z, the Zicht automation tool #

-Originally developed as a PHP console application, Z was ported to JavaScript in 2015 to gain access to a greater audience and reiterate over some of the clunky features of the original version.
+Originally developed as a PHP console application, Z is being ported to JavaScript to gain access to a greater audience, reiterate over some of the clunky features of the original version and slim down the code base.

-This is not nearly in a testable phase, even
+Currently, the parser grammar is being developed using PEGJS.